This page is available in:

 AI in Medical Documentation – Between Potential and Regulation

-Bridge Maintenance Using AI Sensors
+Sensor-Based Bridge Maintenance

 Many bridges are decades old and still primarily inspected visually.
 This project tests AI-powered sensors that continuously monitor the vibration behaviour of bridges.
 This enables early detection of structural fatigue and allows for informed assessments of load-bearing capacity.
 The data-driven approach aims to extend the service life of bridges and make maintenance more efficient.